StardustLID/TEMG4952A-TEAM-5/backend/README.md

 4. Had a clear goal about what to predict upon receiving a reply from UBS.

+5. Plot selections from features required by UBS and any meaningful graphs, and communicated with frontend for the presentation of those graphs.

 ### Plan for the coming week:

 1. Consult TA about special data handling.

-2. Plot graphs according to features required by UBS, and to plot meaningful graphs (if any).

-3. Communicate with frontend for the presentation of those graphs.
+2. Normalise data for money value.

 4. Investigate on how to alocate $50m portfolio to companies specifying their "size" and "series".